begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     MAT A = 99
     ....
-    MATWRITE A ON "NewArray" SETTING ErrorCode ON ERROR CRT "Error: ":ErrorCode:"  Record could not be written."
+    MATWRITE A ON "NewArray" SETTING ErrorCode ON ERROR CRT "Error: " :ErrorCode: " Record could not be written."
     END
     ...
     MATWRITE A ON RecFile, "OldArray"